 What could be the reason we don’t have 30km/h already?

-These insights by Dr Ian Walker, a British traffic psychologist are helpful to understand why in Australia (and in the UK) for many people it is not obvious why speed limits should be aligned with what the international best practice is: 30km/h in areas where cars and pedestrians/bicycles mix.
+These insights by Dr Ian Walker, a transport and traffic psychologist from the University of Bath, are helpful to understand why in Australia (and in the UK) for many people it is not obvious why speed limits should be aligned with the international best practice is: 30km/h in areas where motor vehicles and pedestrians/bicycles mix.

 A very helpful way to frame this issue is:

-People who have been prioritised by our traffic system often feel threatened by change.
+People who have been prioritised by our traffic system often feel threatened by change, especially when it challenges their world view and their existing advantage over others.

 As with other unconscious biases arising from culture, the first step is for decision makers to understand these biases exists and that they are making decisions from a position of privilege.